-Contribution activity is posted directly to the TSP general ledger (i.e., Savantage) at the payroll office level.
-Payroll offices transmit details of contributions, loan payments, and adjustments into OMNI, the TSP recordkeeping system, via API.
-An extract file, which contains journal voucher transactions, is created from OMNI and sent directly to Savantage.
-The Office of the Chief Financial Officer reconciles all contribution transactions from the recordkeeping system to Savantage daily by completing Fund and Contribution Reconciliations.
+Contribution activity is posted directly to the TSP general ledger at the payroll office level.
+Payroll offices transmit details of contributions, loan payments, and adjustments into the TSP recordkeeping system (TSP system) via .
+An extract file, which contains journal voucher transactions, is created from the TSP system, and sent directly to the TSP general ledger.
+The Office of the Chief Financial Officer reconciles all contribution transactions from the TSP system to the TSP general ledger daily by completing Fund and Contribution Reconciliations.

 If contributions on a payroll submission are posted more than 30 business days after the "current pay date" reported on the header record, the submission is considered late.
-Generally, in the case of late submissions, the TSP system will calculate breakage1 on current contributions and makeup employee contributions submitted on current payment records.
+Generally, in the case of late submissions, the TSP system will calculate breakage on current contributions and makeup employee contributions submitted on current payment records.
 The calculation will be based on the share prices for the investment funds in which the participants would have invested on the reported pay date.